reezcode/reezcode/README.md

 A Brief Introduction About My Self
 - 👋 Hi, I’m Resma Adi Nugroho, a Mobile Enthusiast
-- 👀 I’m interested in Mobile Development and Mobile Security
+- 👀 Currently working at Mobile Development and Mobile Security field
-- 🌱 I’m currently learning Flutter, Svelte and Express Js
+- 🌱 I'd love a weird experiment that could get my work done in a second.
 - 📫 How to reach me coderadin@gmail.com

 My Latest Article on Medium </br>